Ameobea/web-synth/README.md

 - If you want to run the Web API backend which handles presets, composition sharing, and a few other things like that, you'll need to stand up a MySQL database and install the Diesel ORM command line (`cargo install diesel-cli --features=mysql`).

 Once you have these tools installed, you can build the project by running `just build-all` (to create an optimized, production deployment) or `just run` (to start a local webserver on port 9000 for development that automatically hot-reloads when the JS/TS code is changed).

-## Design + Structure

-The tool is built on top of the WebAudio API and makes use of it for all audio processing.
-The WebAudio graph is the backbone of everything and the every piece of audio-processing code exists as a node within it.
-These nodes are created as different modules within the application and can be connected together using a built-in graph editor.
-The tool's engine has support for handling de/initialization of nodes, resolving connections, handling input/output shapes changing, and de/serializing on page un/load.

-Speaking of that, the whole application state is serialized to the browser's local storage every time the tab is closed and automatically re-loaded when the tab is opened back up again.
-Saving and loading is as simple as just creating or loading a JSON blob representing the state of `localStorage`.
-The goal (which is mostly but not completely realized) is that refreshing the page should bring you back to the exact state you were in before automatically with no user intervention required.

-### Notable Features

-Note that these features may not be 100% complete or functional, but they all exist in some form.

-- Runs 100% in the web browser with no installation, signup, or registration required.
-100% free and open source
-- Extensive [Faust language](https://faust.grame.fr/) integration with dynamic remote code compilation and executing via WebAssembly.
-Complete with auto-generated UIs and full integration/connectability with the rest of the tool's modules
-- (Very rough/WIP) MIDI editor with support for playback and looping that outputs MIDI events directly to other modules
-- Synth Designer built on top of native WebAudio oscillators + filters plus custom synthesis methods, preset sharing, and oscilloscope
-- Live audio spectrum visualizations
-- Graph editor/virtual patch bay allowing a top-down view of all modules and their connections with utility nodes like LFOs, signal scale+shifters (like attenuverters but way better), envelope generators, and much more
-- Sequencer with support for emitting MIDI events or playing samples
-- Sample library that supports loading/saving samples from local disk directly via the experimental Native Filesystem API and caching them in IndexedDB
-- Granular synthesizer with waveform viewer
-- Built-in support for MIDI keyboards via the WebMIDI API (currently Google Chrome only)
-- Support for creating custom UIs with controls connected to any inputs in the application

-### Planned Features

-- Better composition, preset, etc. sharing with some basic user accounts with cloud-based sharing and forking of other users' creations
-- Multi-threaded audio rendering using `SharedArrayBuffer` and web workers
-- Support for more pre-built synthesis methods like FM, Karplus-Strong, wavetable, etc. directly in the synth designer
-- Track compositor for laying out and sequencing MIDI, samples, signals, etc. over time and playing back
-- Rendering output to audio files
-- Global tempo/clock sync with integration into applicable modules
-- Faust polyphonic support
-- Support for user-created modules plugins with a modular loading system
-- Docs, tutorials, examples
-- UX improvements (always)